Breaches of the law

-Note – the following information relates to the investigation of companies that are actively trading, or which have ceased trading without entering into insolvency proceedings, using powers of investigation under the Companies Acts.
-For information on investigations into companies which have entered into formal solvency proceedings see our pages on Insolvent Companies.
+Note: For information on investigations into companies that are actively trading, or which have ceased trading without entering into insolvency proceedings using powers under the Companies Acts see our pages on Company Investigations.